← Back to Sanssouci Palace Tickets

 Is Frederick the Great actually buried here?

 Yes.
 Frederick II died in 1786 and was originally buried in the Garrison Church in Potsdam.
-In 1991 his body was moved, per his will, to the top terrace of the Sanssouci vineyard — a simple stone slab beside the graves of his whippets.
+In 1991 his body was moved, per his will, to the top terrace of the Sanssouci vineyard — a simple stone slab beside the graves of his Italian greyhounds.
+Visitors traditionally leave potatoes on the slab, a nod to Frederick's "Potato King" nickname earned for promoting the crop to prevent famine in 18th-century Prussia.

 Does Sanssouci have an audio guide?

-The free SPSG Sanssouci app offers a self-guided audio tour in 12 languages plus a children's version.
+The free official Sanssouci app offers a self-guided audio tour in several languages plus a children's version.
 Download it before you arrive — Wi-Fi is limited on site.
-Bring your own headphones.
+Bring your own headphones or earbuds.

 How far in advance should I book?

 Peak months (July, August) and weekends: 1–2 weeks ahead.
 Shoulder months: a few days out is usually fine.
-Winter visits are for the park only — the palace interior is closed November to March.
+Winter visits operate on reduced hours and smaller daily capacity — book ahead to secure a 10:00 or mid-morning slot.

 Sources